 Foreign currency risk is the risk that there could be a significant increase in local currency denominated costs or significant deterioration in local currency asset values caused by significant unfavorable fluctuations in exchange rates of the underlying foreign currency denominated asset or liability.
 The Hospital faces limited risks in this regard.
-It conducts no foreign based operations, it owns no foreign currency denominated assets, and the only foreign currency denominated obligation (see Note 11 Commitments) shall be paid in the next fiscal year.
+It conducts no foreign based operations, it owns no foreign currency denominated assets, and the only foreign currency denominated obligation shall be paid in the next fiscal year.

-14. Management Services Agreement
+15. Management Services Agreement

 In 2008, the Hospital entered into a management services agreement with Southlake Regional Health Centre.
 The purpose of the agreement is to form a strategic association, whereby both hospitals can improve clinical services, make certain defined resources available to the hospitals and maximize efficiencies.
 Southlake Regional Health Centre provides management and clinical support to the Hospital in accordance with its strategic plan.
-The Hospital has paid \$820,611 (2016 - \$1,270,474) for shared support services.
+The Hospital has paid \$708,579 (2017 - \$820,611) for shared support services.
 The agreement was amended and extended until March 31, 2019.

-15. Economic Dependence
+16. Economic Dependence